ballerina-platform/ballerina-dev-website/components/integration/replace-apollo-graphql/code/apollo-graphql-bbe/better-security.md

 description: 'Ballerina provides robust security features such as encryption, authentication, and authorization, which are essential for businesses dealing with sensitive data.'
 ---
 ```
-listener graphql:Listener securedEP = new (9090,
+listener graphql:Listener graphqlListener = new (9090,
     secureSocket = {
         key: {
             certFile: "../resource/path/to/public.crt",